 - provide an opportunity to visit other classrooms and to observe other grade levels (this is often a desirable activity at the end of a teacher candidate’s placement.)

-- the PDE can provide direction on the use of students’ portfolios or guidance folders.
+- the CT can provide direction on the use of students’ portfolios or guidance folders.

 Helpful information might include:

 - the use and location of the folders;

 - the types and results of different test scores and other selected materials.

 - the CT should acquaint the teacher candidate with school policies, practices, and

 organization; grade level benchmarks; testing procedures; committees; extracurricular